joherty/pi_temp_humidity_sensor/README.md

 ## Description

 Use any Pi.
-Im using DHT11 sensors at the moment but may
+Ive tested on v1B, v2 and Pi Zero W

 ## Getting Started